wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragonspawn-green.md

 ---
 layout: post
-tags: monster aberration chaos magical
+tags: monster humanoid chaos magical
 permalink: /monsters/dragonspawn-green
 title: Dragonspawn, Green
 ---

 The horrible result of splicing dragon genes into a humanoid.
-An aberration.
+A humanoid.

 Imagine a humanoid spliced with green dragon genes.
 A hulk of muscles and green scales, with bony wings sprouting from its uneven arms.
 Oh, and with sharp long teeth.